sftcd/tlspad/README.md

   arpeggio-like things, not right still - maybe bump by some other interval (there's a TODO in ``avoid2keypresses``)

+- added first playing with velocity/loudness changes
+     - "midloud" to vary velocity between min and max based on sine of where we are in the overall tune (so max about the middle)

 - note length/freq currently chosen via a simple normalisation (basically percent between min and mix) but I seem to see lots of sessions with v. few packet sizes which means I get